 For golfers, confidence can act like a steroid, allowing the golfer to execute seemingly super-human feats of golfing excellence.
 Watching a golfer who is completely confident execute a difficult shot is awe inspiring.
-This is part of the world’s fascination with Tiger Woods.
+This is part of the world's fascination with elite players who perform at the highest level.

-In the most challenging of circumstances, he pulls off shots that no one else would even attempt and makes them look easy.
-Tiger oozes confidence in all that he does, but even he is subject to poor golf when his confidence wanes.
+In the most challenging of circumstances, these elite players pull off shots that no one else would even attempt and make them look easy.
+Elite golfers ooze confidence in all that they do, but even they are subject to poor golf when their confidence wanes.
 What causes these down spells?
-What is confidence and how can you have more of it?
-Let’s first start with a new definition of confidence.
+What is golf confidence and how can you have more of it?
+Let's first start with a new definition of confidence.

 When you got up this morning and brushed your teeth, did you question whether or not you would successfully get the tooth brush to your target, ie your mouth?
 Were there any close calls?
 Did you come close but then jab the tooth brush into your nose?